Australia Act 1986: Background

 The UK Parliament's power to legislate with effect for the Commonwealth itself was mostly ended with the Statute of Westminster 1931, when adopted by Australia in 1942 retroactive to 1939.
-The Statute provided (s 4) that no future UK Act would apply to a Dominion (of which Australia was one) as part of its law unless the Act expressly declared that the Dominion had requested and consented to it.
+The Statute provided (s 4) that no future UK act would apply to a dominion (of which Australia was one) as part of its law unless the Act expressly declared that the Dominion had requested and consented to it.
 Until then, Australia had legally been a self-governing dominion of the British Empire, but with the adoption of the Statute became a (mostly) sovereign state.

 However, s 4 of the Statute only affected UK laws that were to apply as part of Australian Commonwealth law, not UK laws that were to apply as part of the law of any Australian state.
 Thus, the Parliament of the United Kingdom still had the power to legislate for the states.
 In practice, however, this power was almost never exercised.
-For example, in a referendum on secession in Western Australia in April 1933, 68% of voters favoured seceding from Australia and becoming a separate Dominion.
+For example, in a referendum on secession in Western Australia in April 1933, 68% of voters favoured seceding from Australia and becoming a separate dominion.
 The state government sent a delegation to Westminster to request that this result be enacted into law, but the British government refused to intervene on the grounds that this was a matter for the Australian government.
 As a result of this decision in London, no action was taken in Canberra or Perth.

+The UK Government maintained certain powers over the states until the passage of the acts.
+For instance, in 1958 the UK vetoed the appointment of then Tasmania premier to be governor and in 1979 the British foreign secretary advised the New South Wales government that he would advise the Queen to not assent to any bills that he considered to be unconstitutional.

 In the 1980s, Canada, Australia, and New Zealand all began the process of severing their last constitutional links to the United Kingdom.
 Canada began by patriating its constitution in the Constitution Act, 1982, which was enacted by the British Parliament in the Canada Act 1982.
 New Zealand experienced a constitutional crisis in 1984, leading to a review of New Zealand's constitution.
 Australia was experiencing the same desire for constitutional modernisation.